krtek4/presentations/functionnal_php/blog.md

 Those don't exists in PHP but you can find various implementations on the github gist I created for the occasion : https://gist.github.com/krtek4/0bb3aefd58106e254bd2

-This kind of function can be useful for example in right management when you have to see of the connected user has at least one role with a particular set of permission or to verify that you can apply a particular transformation on all elements in an array :
+You can use this kind of function in rights management.
+For example to check if the connected user has at least one role with a particular set of permission or to verify that you can apply a particular transformation on all elements in an array :